 - The job often requires extremely long hours that are not physically, mentally, or emotionally sustainable.

-Building Attorney Stress-Busting Survival Skills
+Building Lawyer Stress-Busting Survival Skills

 Lawyers can avoid professional burnout by developing healthy ways to cope with stress.
 Without doing so, we risk overwhelming our bodies.
 Too much stress results in all kinds of physical manifestations — ulcers, headaches, stomach aches, weight gain, heart disease.
 Treating these symptoms is merely a Band-Aid that doesn’t get at the root of the problem, which is stress.